 "This is a comment more than a question.
-In my opinion, general aviation pilots do not practice nearly enough to stay proficient on things like emergency procedures.
-I try to incorporate some practice into every one of my flights and I encourage my students to do the same." - Shawn D.
+In my opinion, general aviation pilots do not practice nearly enough to stay proficient on things like emergency procedures (as opposed to Military pilots, for example).
+I try to incorporate emergency landing scenarios into my flights on a regular basis and I encourage my students to do the same." — Shawn D.

 “There’s certainly an obvious conflict that exists here.
 Most of the people that fly in general aviation do it, why?
 Because it’s fun.